 Open each section with the answer

-Favor the factual and the concrete
+Favor the factual and concrete

-Cover the real questions
+Cover real questions

 Building the authority Gemini recognizes

-Versus only 0.266 for Domain Rating.
+Against just 0.266 for Domain Rating.
 Off-site brand signals weigh more than classic domain authority in source selection.

 Questions fréquentes